jithendray/jithendray/README.md

 <br />
 <br />

-- I work at the intersection of analytics, business intelligence & machine learning
+- I'm a data scientist working at the intersection of analytics, business intelligence & machine learning
 - I am currently working as a Data Scientist at [NeenOpal Inc.](https://www.neenopal.com/)
+- I mainly write code in Python and SQL, occasionally I do R and currently I am learning Julia and JavaScript.

+Here is some of the stuff I enjoy doing:
+- Time series analysis and forecasting
+- Cleaning datasets
+- machine learning
-- I am passionate about learning and building scalable data systems.
+- Learning about and building scalable data systems
+- Data Visualization (Tableau)

-- Feel free to drop an email to `jithendra1230 at gmail` or DM me on `twitter` if you wish to contact me
-- I’m also on `Linkedin` if you are into that sort of thing
-- Visit my [homepage](https://jithendrabsy.github.io/) to know more about me
+Feel free to drop an email to `jithendra1230 at gmail` or DM me on `twitter` if you wish to contact me.
+I’m also on `Linkedin` if you are into that sort of thing.
+Visit my [homepage](https://jithendrabsy.github.io/) to know more about me